holgerbrandl/joblist/README.md

 =======

-An hpc-ready task list manager.
-Among others it supports monitoring, automatic resubmission, profiling of job lists.
+A task list manager for hpc-clusters.
+Among others it supports monitoring, automatic resubmission, profiling, and reporting of job lists.

 JobList `jl` can submit, monitor and wait until an entire a list of clusters jobs is finished.
 It can output average runtime statistics and estimates when the entire jobList should be finished. 'jl' can recover crashed jobs and submit them again.